 Prospect sewer line repair update:

-The force main and the pumping station on the Ken Carla side should be in service early next week, allowing workers to isolate the broken gravity line and original force main for repairs.
-All efforts continue to complete this project in early May despite recent setbacks, which include river flooding.
+The newly installed force main and the pump station located in Ken Carla neighborhood are in service, allowing crews to isolate the broken pipes for inspection and repair while maintaining sewer service.
+All efforts continue to complete this project in early May.

 Updates are available on our website at LouisvilleMSD.org and on our Twitter page @LouisvilleMSD.